A NASA mission like no other: SpaceX makes spaceflight modern again

-Hundreds of humans have been launched into space over the past six decades.
+Over the past six decades, hundreds of humans have launched into space.
 But when NASA astronauts Doug Hurley and Bob Behnken blast off from Florida's Cape Canveral in a SpaceX Crew Dragon Saturday, they'll be the first to leave the planet in a truly modern vehicle -- at least in the 21st century sense of the phrase.

 Behnken and Hurley are set to ride the Dragon for what NASA is calling its Demo-2 mission, the first crewed flight to space aboard a commercial spacecraft in history and the first from US soil since the end of the Space Shuttle program in 2011.